ethereum/ethereum-org-website/src/content/upgrades/sharding/index.md

 <br />

 <InfoBanner isWarning>
-  At first, you'll need to run a Mainnet (execution layer) client at the same time as your consensus layer client. <a href="https://launchpad.ethereum.org" target="_blank">The launchpad</a> will walk you through the hardware requirements and process.
+  You'll need to run an execution client at the same time as your consensus client. <a href="https://launchpad.ethereum.org" target="_blank">The launchpad</a> will walk you through the hardware requirements and process.
 </InfoBanner>

 ## Shard chains version 1: data availability {#data-availability}